Please note that access to documents marked ® are restricted to Clubs and are password protected.

 Selection Policy for 2018 World Poomsae Championships Team

-The Selection Policy details the process and criteria by which Australian Taekwondo will select athletes to the team to compete at the 2018 World Poomsae Championships.
+The Selection Policies detail the process and criteria by which Australian Taekwondo will select athletes and support staff to the team to compete at the 2018 World Poomsae Championships.

 Member Protection Policy